-INDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE Finding IV: Lack of Approved Legislative Policies and Procedures over meeting documentation ssue: There were not approved and locumented legislative Policies and Procedures to lover meeting documentation.
-Uniform Before/After Committee/Council Meeting Procedures The Uniform Before/After Committee/Council Meeting Procedures will be developed as uniform procedures as a quality control mechanism to ensure all steps before and after meetings are properly accounted.
-The focus of the Council Meeting" OLS Executive Director OLS Review Team August 15, 2016 2) Uniform Committee/Council Meeting Agenda Procedures - The Uniform Committee/Council Meeting Agenda Procedures will be developed as uniform procedures for the various agenda formats to be used.
-There are a variety of meeting formats: regular meeting, special meeting, joint meetings, orientations, work sessions, etc. Each of these meeting types requires a different type of agenda.
-Office of Legislative Services will develop a uniform format for each type of meeting.
-The Uniform Committee/Council Meeting Agenda Procedures will be utilized by all Office of Legislative Services' staff.
-Written procedures and formats will be developed, approved, and implemented.
-OLS Executive Director OLS Review Team July 30, 2016 Finding V: Meeting Procedures do not comply with Title II of NNC Issue: Certain meetings did not meet the specific requirements of Title II of the NNC.
-1) Uniform Committee/Council Minutes and Journals Procedures - The Uniform Committee/Council Minutes and Journals Procedures will set minimum standards for the information to be contained in journals.
+Report No. 15 - 20 (Revised May 2016) R 6) RECOMMENDATION • FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE Finding IV: Lack of Approved Legislative Policies and Procedures over meeting documentation issue: There were not approved and documented Legislative Policies and Procedures to cover meeting documentation. ures deeting Procedures will be rol mechanism to ensure all counted.
+The focus of the rocedures will be a check off d to ensure an efficient and Committee/Council.
+Meeting s and Legislative Reporters. proved, and implemented. "specific documents required for each Committee and Council Meeting" OLS Executive Director OLS Review Team August 15, 2016 edures will be nats to be used. al meeting, joint ng types requires evelop a uniform Council Meeting e Services' staff. nd implemented. "agendas" OLS Executive Director OLS Review Team July 30, 2016 Finding V: Meeting Procedures do not comply with Title II of NNC Issue: Certain meetings did not meet the specific requirements of Title II of the NNC.
+Uniform Committee/Council Minutes and Journals Procedures The Uniform Committee/Council Minutes and Journals Procedures will set minimum standards for the information to be contained in journals.
 The Uniform Committee/Council Minutes and Journals Procedures will clarify what information should be contained in each minutes and journals; including documenting the meeting time, location, and adjournment or reason for loss of quorum.
-Written procedures will be developed, approved, and implemented. be made in the meeting journal" OLS Executive Director OLS Review Team June 30, 2016
+Written procedures will be developed, approved, and implemented. "sufficient documentation should be made in the meeting journal" "it should be documented that all business has been completed" OLS Executive Director OLS Review Team June 30, 2016